 - It is necessary to choose the form of Gold you wish to invest in.
 Investing in paper or electronic Gold is always a better idea.

-- Investment must be made when the price of Gold is low.
+- The investment must be made when the price of Gold is low.
 This ensures a higher rate of return.

 - You should be sure of the amount of risk you are willing to take and dedicate a percentage of your investment portfolio accordingly.